Guidelines

 3. The “report by” date, i.e., 10 days post-surgery

-4. Investigative personnel must examine all post-surgical animals at least once a day for 7 – 10 days, or until the skin sutures or wound clips are removed.
+5. Investigative personnel must examine all post-surgical animals at least once a day for 7 – 10 days, or until the skin sutures or wound clips are removed and record appropriate information in the rodent surgery and post-operative record.

 9. Incision Repair